 This article will help you identify why the Nicepage Contact Form element cannot submit emails.

 Nicepage Contact Form is the standard HTML <form> element.
 The HTML form is used to collect the data entered in the fields.
 Then this data is sent to a server for processing.
 It could be a contact, login, or subscribe Form.
-Even CMS text editor is the HTML form in most cases.
+Even the CMS text editor is typically an HTML form.
 That's all the HTML form can do.
 And that's all the Nicepage Contact Form can do.

-The Form should be linked to the special script that will receive the input data and tell the server what to do with the data entered in the fields: send an email, add the data to the database, etc. Nicepage HTML form uses this way.
+The Form should be linked to a special script that will receive the input data and instruct the server on how to process the data entered in the fields, such as sending an email or adding the data to the database.
+Nicepage HTML form uses this method.
 Therefore, the success of sending an email from the site depends on the correct server settings for sending emails.

-For this reason, the Contact Form cannot be tested in the preview mode and when previewing the local page in the browser.
+For this reason, the Contact Form cannot be tested in preview mode or when previewing the local page in the browser.
 To submit the Form, you must upload your website to the server.

 To implement sending emails from the server, Nicepage provides the following SUBMIT options: